Texas Public Cloud Services

 DCS Public Cloud Services

-Industry leading public cloud services available from DIR Shared Technology Services are hardened public cloud virtual data center solutions with a focus on aligning the DCS Operating Model with Industry Best Practices, technical and security assurances, and onboarding of public cloud services through AWS, Azure, and Google.
+Industry leading public cloud services available from DIR Shared Technology Services are hardened public cloud virtual data center solutions with a focus on aligning the DCS Operating Model with Industry Best Practices, technical and security assurances, and onboarding of public cloud services through AWS, Azure, Google, and Oracle.

 Benefits of Public Cloud Services